TownLake/blog-samrhea-legacy/content/posts/2023/2023-11-04-doctor-gpt/index.md

 I am also interested in progress, or at least change.
 If all the values are normal, did some get more or less normal?
 My lifestyle in 2023 looks very similar to my lifestyle in 2022, but I have paid more attention to my diet.
 Most of my healthcare sins consist of traveling way too much.
 I have crossed the Atlantic about 30 times in 2022 and 2023.
 When I do so, I blow away [my routines](https://blog.samrhea.com/posts/2023/habits-q2).
 I sleep less, I eat poorly, I drink more, I even miss the gym on rare days.

+Turns out, that had minor impact.

 ## What did ChatGPT miss?

+* I was using ChatGPT 4 prior to their November 2023 updates from OpenAI Dev Day.
+The service, at that time, still struggled with some deterministic math.
+For example, they were cases where the chat would highlight that my values increased from 21 to 18.

 ## What would I really want?